PPGOME/NerdMinigames/README.md

 - [ ] Add an end-round celebration thing (SRS mentioned this)
 - [ ] Add windows that only zombies can walk through
 - [ ] Add areas where blocks can be placed
+- [ ] Make it so players can't leave the arena